-- Expand the opportunities that are available for all pupils to make choices regarding extra-curricular activities - Ensure "talented" pupils have the opportunities to further their talents
+- Ensure opportunities are available for all pupils to make choices regarding extra-curricular activities - Ensure "talented" pupils have the opportunities to further their talents - Provide enrichment opportunities with particular regard for Pupil Premium children

 Public benefit

 At St. John's Primary Academy, all staff and pupils are encouraged to have high expectations of themselves and others.
 This demands that all staff are vigilant in determining the very best for pupils, both in terms of curriculum content and updates, resources, the delivery of interesting and exciting lessons and a well-balanced curriculum.
 Staff pride themselves on their ability to embrace change and innovation, striving to deliver outstanding lessons that enable pupils to achieve well.
 The use of technology across the school encourages creativity and self-expression in all subject areas.